 The first few days and months is crucial to care for your baby’s penis.
 When the foreskin is still attached, you can gently clean the outside of uncircumcised penis with ordinary soap and water for babies during the bath time.
-It is recommended cleaning the newborn baby’s penis as a finger and just the area that is visible.
+It is recommended cleaning the newborn baby’s penis like a finger and just the area that is visible.
 So, doctors suggest that you do not try and clean the skin under the foreskin.
 In uncircumcised boys, the entire foreskin is intact and cannot be pulled back.
-Usually, it remains like that for years before it can separate or retracted naturally.
+By the age of 1 year, the foreskin starts to retract in approximately 90% of babies, and in majority males by age of 17 years.
 Applying force to retract could only damage it or result in bleeding.

 Risks & More

 Circumcising a man or a baby is an age-old practice that is widely accepted around the globe.
 There are minimal risks of circumcision and there is no need for parents to worry about this.
 However, just like with any other surgery there are still risks involved which can never be overlooked.

 When you decide on the right methods of circumcisions for your baby, you need to also carefully analyse the place where you plan to get it done.
 Only a skilled professional should be handling this procedure and all of this should be done after ensuring that the infant is healthy for this surgery.
 Proven techniques need to be used so that the risk of infection is minimised.
 There are very thin risk factors and some of them are bleeding, infection, and also the failure to remove enough skin.
 Use of fresh or adequately sterilised instruments is recommended.
 After the surgery, there are still chances of infection and bleeding because this can be caused because of the friction between the diapers and ammonia that is present in the urine.
 Often times, petroleum jelly can provide the needed relief if there is any irritation.